CodeMode365/Git-Note/Commands.md

 To view the tag name
 --> git tag

+To track all your recent gits
+--> git reflog

 ----->Important (Always create git ignore file to creat the limit while pushing the files) <--- --> add the file names in .gitignore file